NoobToolzz/Sword-Masters-Sniper/README.md

 Next, open `config.json` and set `clients` to your desired amount of minimum players in a lobby (Default is 5).

-Place accounts inside of `accounts.txt`.
+If you want, place accounts inside of `data/accounts.txt`.
 Supported formats are listed below:
 - Tokens (e.g. `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...`)
 - Account combos (e.g. `username:password`)

+**Note:** This step isn't necessary, as the account generation feature places tokens inside `accounts.txt` for you.

 ### Example
 ```
 eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJyZEEXCEERqweawesTIxODQwwcaWfsJhbmRvbSI6IjQ1YmRkODA4LTIxYjgtNDIzMC1iOGY1LTA3MmEWerdDSwNyIsImlhdCSdecaZE4NH0.aFvdy4EAsE-X...
 bob:supersecretpassword
 ```
-**Note:** The account generation feature will automatically place account tokens in `accounts.txt`.

 Start `main.py` and navigate through the menu to begin sniping!
 ```